pilcrowonpaper/arctic/README.md

 # Arctic

-Arctic is an OAuth 2.0 library for JavaScript/TypeScript that supports numerous providers.
+Arctic is an OAuth 2.0 library for JavaScript with built-in support for numerous providers.
+It's intended to be used server-side and uses the `fetch()` API.
 It's light weight, fully-typed, and runtime-agnostic.
 [Read the documentation →](https://arctic.js.org)

 ```ts
 import { GitHub, generateState } from "arctic";